-If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or vision problems, your doctor may recommend having blood drawn to help decrease your blood cell counts.
-The blood draw procedure is called phlebotomy.
-It should not be done routinely and should only be done after consultation with a congenital heart disease expert.
-You should receive IV fluids when having blood drawn to help replace the lost fluids.
+- Blood withdrawal (phlebotomy).
+If your red blood cell count becomes too high and is causing symptoms such as headaches, difficulty concentrating or vision problems, your provider may recommend this procedure.
+Phlebotomy should not be done routinely and should only be done after talking with a congenital heart disease expert.
+You should receive IV fluids when having this procedure to help replace the lost fluids.

-Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if other treatments don't control your symptoms.
+- Transplant.
+Some people who have Eisenmenger syndrome may need surgery to replace the heart or lungs if other treatments don't work.